Live Music & Events

 ‘Venue for Hire’ shows: a promoter or artist pays the venue to use the space for music.
 The hire fee includes the venue’s staff and facilities.
 So the venue is not responsible for booking the artists, managing the show or paying the artist.

-You may also consider hiring venue booker to source and curate the music for your venue.
+You may also consider hiring a venue booker to source and curate the music for your venue.
 These individuals have the finger on the pulse of the music scene.
 They manage all the business aspects of live music and liaise directly with artists, managers and booking agents on the venue’s behalf.

 As a live music venue, it’s essential you build a good relationship with booking agents and agencies.
 They represent a roster of reputable artists and can be a great way to find music.
 They also manage the business and fee negotiations on behalf of the artists they represent.